alan-turing-institute/CSV_Wrangling/README.md

 ## Requirements

+Below are the requirements for reproducing the experiments.
+Note that at the moment only Linux-based systems are supported.
+MacOS will probably work, but hasn't been tested.

 - Python 3.x with the packages in the ``requirements.txt`` file.
 These can be installed with: ``pip install --user -r requirements.txt``.